 Subject: Quotation Request Dear Jason, I am the project manager at Events and Décor Enterprise.
 We’re planning a full-scale remodelling of 5 of our event centres.
 We would like to request a price quote for the following list of items: [List the items] If you have offers for bulk purchases, we’d be open to a deal as we intend on buying large quantities.
 We will be buying these goods immediately if your prices match our budget.
 We expect a reply before the 14th of February.
 Please reach out to us for further assistance if there’s any aspect you need more clarification on.
 We look forward to hearing from you.
 Sincerely, Jim Blessed.

-Sample Two Email to Request for Quotation
+Sample Two Email to Request a Quote

 Subject: Quotation Request Dear Simon, We’re emailing from Woculus and would like to ask you to provide us with a quote for the following items: [List the items] We’re interested in maintaining a long-lasting relationship with your company if your quotes match our budget.
 With this in mind, we ask that you give us the best prices for these items.
 Please feel free to call us for further clarification.
 We expect a reply within 2 weeks to start production as quickly as possible.
 PS.
 Kindly include the estimated shipping cost in your email.
 Looking forward to hearing from you.
 Sincerely, Jared Hamesh

-Sample Three Email to Request a Quotation
+Sample Three Email to Request for Quotation

 Subject: Quotation Request Dear Selma, I am Jason and I am an agent from ABC Enterprises.
 I am writing to request a quote on the following materials: (Insert list here) Please confirm the availability of these products and send us the pricing for these materials and the cost of shipping.
 I expect a response by the 14th Of July.
 Thank you for your time.
 I look forward to your reply.
 Feel free to call or email us for further clarification.
 Sincerely, Jim Blessed.

-Sample Four Email to Request a Quotation
+Sample Four Email Enquiry for Quotation

 Subject: Quotation Request from Alliance Co.
 Dear Antonio, We at Alliance Co. would like to request a quotation for the following items.
 20 cartons of 12X4 ceramic tiles, 15 Spades 16 Tile cutters 20 Bags of white cement Please confirm that these materials are available, the estimated shipping cost of these materials and the price.
 We expect a reply before the 20th of august.
 Please reach out to us for further clarification if need be.
 Thank you for your time and consideration.
 Regards, Jim Blessed.

-Sample Five Email to Request a Quotation
+Sample Five Email to Request for Quotation Template

 Subject: Quotation Request Dear Dan, I’m writing this email as the procurement manager for XYZ.
 We’re interested in buying several [List the items] And we’d like a quotation on the prices of these products, along with an estimated shipping cost to Aberdeen.
 We hope to hear from you before the 30th of June.
 For further clarification or inquiry, Please call or email us.
 Sincerely, Jared Patisky